olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 46. What is JWT (JSON Web Token)?
 **Answer:**
+**Literal Definition:** JWT (JSON Web Token) is a compact, self-contained token format for securely transmitting information between parties.
+It's commonly used for authentication and information exchange.

 JWT is a compact, self-contained token format for securely transmitting information between parties.
 It's commonly used for authentication and information exchange.

 **Why use JWT?**